scunning1987/hls_webvtt_segmenter/README.md

 1. Login to the AWS console
 2. Navigate to the AWS Lambda service console
 3. Select **Create function**
-4. Give the function a name, for example: **dash-manifest-modifier**
+4. Give the function a name, for example: **emc_webvtt_segmenter**
 5. For runtime, select: Python 3.8
 6. Select **Create function**
-7. In the function overview page, select the **Upload** button from the Code Block section
+7. In the code block section, paste the contents of the script copied/downloaded from above
-8. Navigate to the Lambda zip file you downloaded from the prerequisites section
-9. Import the Zip!
+8. Import the Zip!
-10. Go to the Configuration tab, then General configuration.
+9. Go to the Configuration tab, then General configuration.
 Select the **Edit** button and change the timeout value to 30 seconds and Save
-11. Next, go to Permissions, under Execution role, select the Role hyperlink for the IAM role that was created with this Lambda function
+10. Next, go to Permissions, under Execution role, select the Role hyperlink for the IAM role that was created with this Lambda function

 *Note; this will open a new tab in your browser to the IAM Console...*

 **For this exercise, we'll give the AWS Lambda function full access to your S3 bucket, as the function needs to READ the DASH manifest, as well as WRITE/PUT an updated manifest back to S3.
 The access can be further restricted with a tighter policy.
 See the [AWS policy generator](https://awspolicygen.s3.amazonaws.com/policygen.html) to build a more restricted policy**

-12. In the role Summary, under the Permissions tab select **Add inline policy**
+11. In the role Summary, under the Permissions tab select **Add inline policy**
-13. In the Create policy wizard, select the JSON tab, then paste the below contents into the code block. **Replace "mybucket" with the name of your S3 buckeet**
+12. In the Create policy wizard, select the JSON tab, then paste the below contents into the code block. **Replace "mybucket" with the name of your S3 buckeet**
 ```
 {
 "Version": "2012-10-17",